Sonnet 316

 I took your beauty, wove it into song,

-Bejeweled it with stars of heaven above;
+Bejeweling it with stars from heaven above;

-Bright sequined so my sweetly formed sarong,
+Bright-sequined so my sweetly formed sarong,

-Was lined inside with purest silken love.
+Was lined alike in purest silken love.

-Soft moonbeam threads around the edges sewn
+Soft moonbeam threads around the edges sewn,

 Dusk’s purple shadows dyed into the weave,